helentran64/E-Commerce-System/README.md

 product ID of that specific product.

 To see each product's average from each category with different thresholds, use the actions "genrating", "booksrating", or "shoesrating".
-Enter the threshold (e.g enter 4 to see all the products with a rating of 4 or higher).
+Enter the threshold (e.g. enter 4 to see all the products with a rating of 4 or higher).

 A rating of zero means it has no rating.